Nash Equilibria on (Un)Stable Networks: Consensual dynamic. An estimable framework

-Our next results hints to the role of the dimension of the meeting process $k$ in the $k$-player dynamic.
-Our formulation is for the most stark case when $k$ is the only factor differentiating the properties of the $k$-player dynamic.\footnote{In general, the shape of the potential, i.e. the terms of the potential function, and the geography of the network will likely influence the speed of convergence.
-For more see \cite{BhamidiBrestlerSly_2011}.
-As far as I know treatment of the most general case remains out of reach.} The proof is in appendix A (p. \pageref{proof:thm-convergencespeed}). \begin{theorem} \textsc{[$k$-PD ranking]} Suppose that $\Pfn(S)=c$ for all $S\in \SSn$.
-For $2 \leq k < k' \leq n$, the $k'$CD converges strictly faster than $k$-CD to the stationary equilibrium $\pi$.
-In particular, the second eigen value of $k$CD is given by
+In the hypothesis of theorem \ref{thm:convergencespeed}, all payoff parameters in equations (\ref{payoff}-\ref{payoff3}) are set to zero so that players do not differentiate between different networks (i.e. $u_i(S;X)=0$ for all $S\in \Gn$) which implies that the $k$CDs traverse in unbiased way the space of all possible networks $\Gn$.
+In the end, the stationary distribution $\pi$ is one where the behaviors and network links are i.i.d. $\mathrm{Poisson(0.5)}$ and, importantly, $k$ is the only determinant of $k$CDs' transition probabilities and convergence rates. \footnote{In general, the shape of the potential, i.e. the terms of the potential function, and the geography of the network will likely influence the speed of convergence.
+To the best of my knowledge, treatment of the general case remains out of reach.}